 Stewards shall be allowed a reasonable amount of official time to meet with employees and management officials to act in their capacity of representing the employees.
 A reasonable amount of official time shall be allowed for preparation and presentation of employee grievances.
-Union representatives shall be afforded access to and use of existing facilities for the Western e-mail system.
+Stewards using official time for representational activities shall if possible, before use of such time, request approval from their first-level supervisor or designee, citing briefly the reasons.
+Such requests will normally be granted, in consideration of WAPA's mission.
+Normally, the Employer shall not pay travel expenses or per diem allowances for representational activities, except when authorized and approved in advance.
+Union representatives shall be afforded access to and use of existing facilities for the WAPA e-mail system.
 The system shall not be used for internal union business.
-Those activities concerned with the Union's internal management such as membership meetings, solicitation of membership, distribution of literature, campaigning by employee organization officers and conduct of elections for employee organization officers will be conducted on the employee's own time.
-Stewards using official time for representational activities shall if possible, before use of such time, request approval from their manager or management designee, citing briefly the reasons.
-Such requests will normally be granted.
-Normally, the Employer shall not pay travel expenses or per diem allowances except when authorized and approved in advance.
+The Union's internal management activities such as membership meetings, solicitation of membership, distribution of literature, campaigning by employee organization officers and conduct of elections for employee organization officers will be conducted on the employee's own time.